DPotoyan/Chem324/_sources/ch03/note05.md

 ## P3 Eigenvalues

-:::{admonition} What you need to know
+:::{admonition} **What you need to know**
 :class: note

 - Learning the abstract mathematical formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
-On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions**.
+- Concepts of **basis set, orthogonality, linear superpositions**  underly logic of quantum mechanics.
-- We will then show how **Dirac notation** can liberate  one from coordinate representations and explicit intergrals which may obscure the underlying physics.
+- **Dirac notation** liberates you from explicit and awkward looking coordinate representations which may obscure the underlying picture.
-- With an abstract formalism we are able to fully appreciate the strange nature of quantum states which exist in a superoposition of states!
-We will touch upon  **Schrödinger's cat** and the **double slit experiments** to illustrate the strange nature of quantum states.
+- **Schrödinger's cat** and the **double slit experiments** are explained using quantum superpsoition of orthognal states.
 :::

 ### Reminer: Eigenfuncton-eigenvalue problem

-**For operators**

 $${\hat{A}\psi_n = A_n\psi_n}$$